SkillfulElectro/SKIP/README.md

 - **Simplicity:** SKIP is designed to be easy to use, with a minimal API.
 - **Speed:** SKIP is written in C++ and is designed for performance.
 - **Lightweight:** The SKIP library is small and has no external dependencies.
 - **Portability:** SKIP can be used with any programming language that can call C functions.
+The serialization format is platform-independent and supports both Big-Endian and Little-Endian byte orders.
 - **Security:** As long as the SKIP config is not exposed, there is no way to decode the underlying data.
-- **Versioning:** The exported configuration format includes a version number, ensuring backward compatibility.
+- **Versioning:** The exported configuration format includes a version number and endianness information, ensuring backward compatibility.
+- **Configurable Endianness:** By default, SKIP uses the system's native endianness for serialization, but you can explicitly set it to either big-endian or little-endian, ensuring consistent data representation across different systems.

 ## Building